gitagogaming/Touchportal-Plugin---StreamExtras/readme.md

-This was my first plugin I ever created in its original form.. it works as expected but the code is not pretty..
+                                         This was my first plugin I ever created in its original form..
+                          ---------------------------------------------------------------------------------------------

+                                         it works as expected but the code is not pretty..
 Be warned!

----

 This Plugin is able to retrieve the following info below from any channel, including your own.
-                          ---------------------------------------------------------------------------------------------

 These actions could prove useful in a variety of ways.

+---
+### Example Uses

   - Stream Shoutouts when a person raids you, display their avatar + username + most recent video for others to watch etc..
   - Let viewers know whom you are raiding and all their info.
   - Allow your viewers could also use these commands in order to retrieve certain info about theirselves or others.
   - Draw Random Viewers Name and then display their Avatar + Total Followers + Video Link Etc and give them a random shoutout
   - etc

 ### List Actions